On sup-norm bounds part II: $GL(2)$ Eisenstein series: The amplification of Eisenstein series

 The remaining places are treated at once.
 At this stage we diverge from the treatment in \cite{As17_2}.
 Indeed, we will exploit the explicit form of the Hecke eigenvalues of Eisenstein series to construct a shorter amplifier.
-Recall
+For $(\mathfrak{a},\n)=1$ let